AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ##### Appointments
+**Q**: I'm editing an appointment, and the new appointment information is flagged as overlapping.
+What can I do?<br>
+**A**: When the new time slot you input overlaps with an existing appointment, CLInic will show you all the existing appointments for the same date you had hoped would be free.
+This way, you can simply choose a time that does not overlap with those existing appointments.

+**Q**: Is marking future appointments allowed?
+Is adding past appointments allowed? <br>
+**A**: Yes, CLInic supports you in the flexibility of marking and adding appointments.
+If a patient decides to turn up early, or walk-in on the day, you can easily mark a future appointment.
+If you forgot to add a past appointment, you can do so retroactively.

+**Q**: Does editing a marked appointment to the future change its status to unmarked?<br>
+**A**: No, CLInic allows you to move appointments independently of if they were marked, such that you can have flexibility in scheduling of appointments.

 ##### General
+**Q**: As a new user, should I change the order of prefixes?<br>
+**A**: CLInic recommends that you follow the example order of prefixes to get the hang of it first, before moving on to more flexible and advanced work flows.

+**Q**: What does "Unknown Command" mean?
+What should I do if I encounter it?<br>
+**A**: "Unknown Command" means that you have used a different syntax or unsupported command.
+Refer to [features](#features) for valid commands.

+**Q**: Can I use CLInic overseas?<br>
+**A**: CLInic is meant to be used in situ and not on the go.
+Using it overseas will not update appointment times.

+**Q**: Why does CLInic use `NRIC` rather than an index for identifying patients and appointments?<br>
+**A**: Weighing the pros and cons, using the unique `NRIC` prevents errors that could be costly, especially in the healthcare industry.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CLInic home folder.